everx-labs/DeBot-IS-consortium/AmountInput/README.md

 ## Functions

-`get` - prints prompt message to the user and returns number of nanotons entered by user.
+`get` - prints prompt message to the user and returns amount of tokens entered by user.

 arguments: